jnlewis/fast-spec-for-kiro/README.md

 # Fast Spec for Kiro

 Kiro IDE extension for faster spec implementations.
-Quickly send spec implementation requests to Kiro CLI with a single comma
+Quickly send spec implementation requests to Kiro CLI with a single command.

 > **Note:** This extension uses a simple prompt for rapid MVP development and experimentation.
 For production-quality builds, use Kiro's primary spec implementation feature.
 This is a complementary tool for fast iteration, not a replacement.